Renata Azevedo Moreira (she/her) is a Brazilian curator, researcher, and cultural worker based in Toronto and São Paulo.

 Since the beginning, collaborative aspects have manifested through the co-curation of exhibitions (Femynynytees at Arts Visuels Émergents Gallery and Miss(x)ed Communications at the HTMLles Festival, 2018), and an open preference for group shows and collective curatorial events.
 I view group exhibitions as an opportunity to queer and enrich a curatorial thesis by multiplying the artist voices that co-construct it.

 In 2021, I concluded a Ph.D in Communication Studies at the Université de Montréal.
 After moving to Toronto in 2021, I worked as an Assistant Curator of Canadian Art at the Art Gallery of Ontario and as the Head of Cultural Affairs of Ireland in Canada.
-I am currently curating the exhibition From here, there, everywhere at Nuit Blanche Toronto 2025.
+In October 2025, I curated the exhibition From here, there, everywhere at Nuit Blanche Toronto, which gathered seven major public art projects, five of them commissioned for the show.

-My writing has been published in art magazines such as Esse and Border Crossings (2018-2024); in the e-book Imagining Futures of Experimental Media (2021); and in cultural websites like the Montreal-based Baron Mag, where I had the monthly exhibition review column L’art au rendez-vous (2018-2019).
+My writing has been published in Canadian art magazines such as Esse arts + opinions and Border Crossings (2018-2025); in the e-book Imagining Futures of Experimental Media (2023); and in cultural websites like the Montreal-based Baron Mag, where I had the monthly exhibition review column L’art au rendez-vous (2018-2019).